kryzar/thesis/README.md

 ```

 > [!TIP]
-> As per [the installation guide](https://github.com/sagemath/sage), we highly
-> recommend parallelizing the build process.
-This can be achieved by running
-> `make -jN` (where `N` is the number of processors); for example, `make -j64`
-> builds on 64 parallel processors, while `make -j8` builds on 8 parallels
+> As per [the installation guide](https://github.com/sagemath/sage), we highly recommend parallelizing the build process.
+This can be achieved by running `make -jN` (where `N` is the number of processors); for example, `make -j64` builds on 64 parallel processors, while `make -j8` builds on 8 parallels processors.
-> processors.
-It is also possible to build the sole `sage` executable, without
-> the documentation.
-For this, replace `make` by `make build`.